Embodied Environments#

 Core Architecture#

-• Scene Management: Automatically loads and manages robots, sensors, and scene objects defined in the configuration.
+• Scene Management: Automatically loads and manages robots, sensors, and scene objects.

-• Event Manager: Handles automated behaviors such as domain randomization, scene setup, and dynamic asset swapping.
+• Event Manager: Domain randomization, scene setup, and dynamic asset swapping.

-• Dataset Manager: Built-in support for collecting demonstration data during simulation steps.
+• Dataset Manager: Built-in support for demonstration data collection.

 Configuration System#